eastmaels/steemblog.github.io/_posts/account/deanliu/2017-12-07_the-distribution-of-our-beloved-super-brilliant-dollar-but-why.md

 - - -

-This page is synchronized from the post: [The distribution of our beloved Super Brilliant Dollar, but why?](https://steemit.com/@deanliu/the-distribution-of-our-beloved-super-brilliant-dollar-but-why)
+This page is synchronized from the post: ['The distribution of our beloved Super Brilliant Dollar, but why?'](https://steemit.com/@deanliu/the-distribution-of-our-beloved-super-brilliant-dollar-but-why)